Address: 4F Samyoung Bldg #12-2 World cup-daero

 However, the most prestigious forms of nomad music are “khuumii,” throat singing, and “urtiin duu,” long songs.
 Khuumii and long songs can help you understand the uniqueness of Mongolians as well as their understanding of the world.
 As they mimic their surroundings, you can hear the mountains, wind and water, the sounds of birds and other animals, the unity of man and nature, and the echoes of inner souls.

-Accompanied by melodies played on a horse-headed fiddle, Mongolian long songs make you feel the timeless freedom and the serene composition of harmony between man and nature.
+Accompanied by melodies played on a horse-headed fiddle, Mongolian long songs will make you feel the timeless freedom and the serene composition of harmony between man and nature.
 It is not a surprise that any concert hall is too small to fully appreciate khuumii and long songs.

 Our tours focus on interactive communications, experiences sharing with Mongolian people, especially nomadic herder communities since one of the primary purposes of our guests are to understand local way of life, culture and beliefs and exchange knowledge in non-touristic way.